What is bankruptcy?

 The majority of individuals who have limited resources to pay off overwhelming debt will qualify for some form of bankruptcy.
 In order to determine if you qualify for bankruptcy, you must first determine which type of bankruptcy you want to file for.
 A Chapter 7 filing requires a means test to determine if your income level and the value of your assets will qualify.
 With a Chapter 13 filing, you must have a steady income that can support a repayment plan.

 What types of bankruptcy are available to individuals?

 There are three types of bankruptcy available to individual debtors in the state of Florida.
 Chapter 7 bankruptcy, also known as liquidation, will discharge all of your debt after you have given the court all of your non-exempt assets for sale or liquidation.
-Chapter 12 bankruptcy allows farmers or fisherman in Florida to create a three-to-five year repayment plan that will pay back the majority of their debt while allowing them to continue with their business activities.
-Under a Chapter 13 bankruptcy, you are allowed to keep all of your assets while you pay back debt during a three-to-five year plan.
+Chapter 12 bankruptcy allows farmers or fishermen in Florida to create a three-to-five-year repayment plan that will pay back the majority of their debt while allowing them to continue with their business activities.
+Under a Chapter 13 bankruptcy, you are allowed to keep all of your assets while you pay back debt during a three-to-five-year plan.

 Can I file for bankruptcy on my own?

 Yes, you can, but you are undertaking serious risks by doing so.
 Without a full understanding of bankruptcy law and the way it plays out in court, you may file the wrong type of bankruptcy or leave out pertinent information that could jeopardize your claim.